 Justin Gregg is a PhD candidate in Historical Musicology at Columbia University, where he began in the Fall of 2018.
 His research broadly revolves around the intersections between music and European politics in the early twentieth century; he is currently working on a dissertation provisionally titled “Mahler, Politicized: Cosmopolitanism, Diplomacy, and Musical Internationalism in the 1920 Mahler Festival,” under the guidance of Prof. Walter Frisch.
 During his time at Columbia, he has served as the Director of Collegium Musicum, a Renaissance-style vocal ensemble, and as a Graduate Teaching Fellow, instructing the core undergraduate course Masterpieces of Western Music.

-Justin Gregg is a PhD student in Historical Musicology at Columbia University, where he began in the Fall of 2018.
-He received his Bachelor of Science degree (magna cum laude, Phi Beta Kappa) from Georgetown University, where he studied both Music and Human Anatomy.
-He went on to complete his Master of Music in Music History and Music Theory from the University of Hartford (The Hartt School), where he wrote a thesis entitled “Dmitri Shostakovich and the ‘Mahlerian’ Scherzo.”
+Prior to starting at Columbia, he received his Bachelor of Science (magna cum laude, Phi Beta Kappa) from Georgetown University, where he studied both Music and Human Anatomy.
+He went on to complete his Master of Music in Music History and Music Theory from the University of Hartford (The Hartt School), where he served as a Graduate Teaching Fellow and completed a thesis entitled “Dmitri Shostakovich and the ‘Mahlerian’ Scherzo.”

-He has presented his work at regional meetings of the American Musicological Society in Boston and Washington DC, as well as multiple conferences for graduate students in music.
+Most recently, he presented his work at the first international symposium of the Wissenschaftszentrum Gustav Mahler in Vienna; he has also presented at regional meetings of the American Musicological Society in Boston and Washington DC, as well as various conferences for graduate students in music.
 In February 2020, he was invited to give a presentation at Goldsmiths, University of London, for a panel on Shostakovich’s opera Lady Macbeth of the Mtsensk District.
-His primary research interests include late Austro-German Romanticism, music cognition, the intersections between music and politics, and the musical landscape of the Soviet Union.
+In his spare time, he enjoys indoor rock climbing and learning new languages.